ymiuraaa/ymiuraaa.github.io/content/blog/icp.md

 We want to estimate the pose of the block M in the scene.<br>
 We do this by fitting the 3D point clouds of the object in the scene and try to fit our 3D point clouds from the original model we know to the cluster of point clouds of the object in the scene.
 We will be minimizing the euclidean distance between our scene point clouds and the known model point clouds.<br>

-We do this by iteratively solving the following problem:
+We do this by iteratively solving the following problem:<br>

 $$
 \begin{array}{ll}
 \min _{R, t, c} & \sum_i\left\|R s_i+t-m_{c_i}\right\|_2^2 \\